lnbits/myextension/README.md

 # Temp - An [LNbits](https://github.com/lnbits/lnbits) Extension

-For more information about LNBits extensions, refer to [this tutorial](https://github.com/lnbits/lnbits/wiki/LNbits-Extensions).

 ## A Starter Template for Your Own Extension

 Ready to start hacking?
 Once you've forked this extension, you can incorporate functions from other extensions as needed.